gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/j-link-stm32-boards.md

 ## Overview

 As most vendors do, ST also designed the cheap STM32 DISCOVERY and NUCLEO boards to include an on-board programmer.
 The protocol used by this programmer is ST-LINK/V2, an ST protocol.
-Unfortunately ST does not provide a portable GDB server to support the ST-LINK/V2 protocol, and using these STM32 boards out of the box on GNU/Linux or OS X is not possible.
+Unfortunately ST does not provide a portable GDB server to support the ST-LINK/V2 protocol, and using these STM32 boards out of the box on GNU/Linux or macOS is not possible.

 For a few limited tests, the OpenOCD plug-in can be used, but the reliability of OpenOCD is not appropriate for professional use.